 How to View the CSS of an Elementor Page

-CSS controls how every element on an Elementor page looks, including font sizes, colors, spacing, and positioning.
-There are three practical ways to view and work with that CSS: your browser’s developer tools, Elementor’s Custom CSS panel for individual elements, and the global stylesheet through WordPress’s Additional CSS area.
+CSS controls how every element on an Elementor page looks: font sizes, colors, spacing, and positioning.
+There are four practical ways to view and work with that CSS: your browser’s developer tools (works on any element, no Elementor Pro needed), Elementor’s Custom CSS panel for element-specific rules (Pro only), the global CSS area through WordPress Additional CSS or Elementor’s Site Settings, and Elementor’s auto-generated stylesheet visible in the browser source.
 This guide walks through each method so you can choose the right one for your situation.

 * This button will show the rest of the post and open up an offer from a vendor